 The Teacher Education Program at Ouachita Baptist University has the responsibility for planning and conducting a program for prospective teachers that includes content knowledge and pedagogy uniting theory and practices.
 The Department of Education serves as the administrative unit for the program.
 The Teacher Education Council has representatives from each of the approved licensure areas.
-The Director of Teacher Education is the Chair of the TEC and has the responsibility of communicating information from the Arkansas Department of Education, policies, and procedures for CAEP accreditation.
+The Director of Teacher Education is the co-Chair of the TEC and the School of Education dean share the responsibility of communicating information from the Arkansas Department of Education, Division of Elementary and Secondary Education policies, and procedures for CAEP accreditation.